biocorecrg/ExOrthist/README.md

 - **Not-annotated** exons (given as facultative input to main.nf, **--extraexons** argument, [[see Facultative inputs](#facultative-inputs)]) are represented as white boxes.
 - When **more target exons** are homologs of the same query exon, they are represented by a single rectangle.
 The total number of target exons is reported in the rectangle.
-- When target exons are **not orthologs** of any query exons, they are represented as smaller rectangles in the relative genomic position (i.e. directly downstream of the closest exon with an homolog in the query gene).
+- When target exons are **not orthologs** of any query exons, they are represented as smaller rectangles in the relative genomic position (i.e. directly downstream of the closest exon with a homolog in the query gene).
 The total number of target exons is reported in the rectangle.
 - A dashed border surrounds target exons not detected as homologs of any query exons but still presenting an exon **best-hit** within the query gene.
 This allows to highlight exons which did not respect the conservation filters applied in the main.nf run, but present a certain degree of similarity with at least one query exon.
 - **First** and **last** exons in at least one isoform are represented by symmetric triangles.
 - Exons in the query gene taken from the **--relevant_exs** argument [[see Inputs](#inputs-1)] (and their homologs) are highlighted with different colors.